 Dog bites happen every day in Florida.
 Each year, more than 600 Florida residents are hospitalized because of dog bite injuries.
 Another two will die because of the severity of injuries sustained in a dog bite attack.
 Fortunately, the law offers certain protections for victims of dog attacks in Miami.

 If you or someone you love has been injured by a dog bite, you have the right to hold that dog’s owner personally responsible.
 You can demand compensation for medical bills, lost wages, as well as your pain and suffering.
-At Lavent Law, our Miami dog bite lawyers can help you maximize the financial award you receive.
+At Lavent Law, P.A., our Miami dog bite lawyers can help you maximize the financial award you receive.
 We understand that a dog bite can be a traumatic experience, and we are here to help you assert your rights.
 Call us today to schedule your free consultation and learn more.

 - 1 Children Most Likely to Be Victims of Dog Bites

 - 2 Common Causes of Dog Bite Injuries in Miami

 - 4 Dog Owners Strictly Liable for Dog Bite Injuries